ik1g19/NotesGarden/content/notes/GameMaker Studio/How to Make an RPG in GameMaker Studio/Basic Movement and Collision.md

 # Basic Movement

-Right click sprites to create a new sprite
+Right click the sprites folder to create a new sprite

 Click on the first frame of the sprite (at the bottom) to bring up the sprite editor

 Image > *Resize all frames* > *Resize Canvas* to resize the sprite

-Right click objects to create an object
+Right click the objects folder to create an object

-Rooms are places where you can put your different objects
+**Rooms** are places where you can put your different objects

 The **instances** layer are objects that have actually been placed into the game

-Click the instances layer, and then click the object you want to place - hold **alt** and you then will be able to click to place an instance of that object in the game
+Click the instances layer, and then click the object you want to place - hold *alt* and you then will be able to click to place an instance of that object in the game

 Resize the room size in the bottom left properties box